< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [1.2] ESTABLISHING THE AUSTRALIA LIFELINE

 * The Americans had been staggered by the savage beatings they had taken in the early months of the war in the Pacific, and the US was burdened by the necessity of fighting the war in Europe as well.
-Strategically, the Pacific theater was of secondary importance; American doctrine was focused on a "Europe First" strategy, in which the USA focused on defeating Nazi Germany while performing holding actions in the Pacific until Germany was crushed.
+Strategically, the Pacific Theater was of secondary importance; American doctrine was focused on a "Europe First" strategy, in which the USA focused on defeating Nazi Germany while performing holding actions in the Pacific until Germany was crushed.
 Although US Navy brass agreed with "Europe First" in principle, they still believed that resources could and should be spared to halt the Japanese advance, or hopefully put it in reverse.
 There was no sense in allowing the Japanese to grab more territory, or letting them consolidate their holdings, since that would make dislodging them in the future all that more expensive.

 In particular, the US needed to protect Australia -- that country's prime minister, John Curtin, having asked for American help in the last days of 1941, with subsequent events underlining the threat to Australia.
 In hindsight, the Japanese didn't have the capability to conquer Australia, but at the time it appeared frighteningly plausible to Australians that they could.
 There was certainly nothing unrealistic in being frightened about Japanese conquests of the island regions around Australia, since that would allow the Japanese to bomb the Australian mainland and threaten Australia's supply lines.
 The Japanese didn't need to conquer Australia if they could isolate it.